What is Biltong

-“It is a simple, but wonderful food”.
-It’s dried beef, flavoured with salt, herbs and spices.
+“It is a simple, but wonderful food.”
+It is dried beef, flavoured with salt, herbs and spices.

-The word is made from two Dutch words meaning “bil” ‘which is the buttock of the animal’ and “tong” ‘which is a strip of meat’.
+The word originates from two Dutch words meaning “bil” ‘which is the buttock of the animal’ and “tong” ‘which is a strip of meat.’

-It is associated with South Africa, but it is now being made and sold in many countries around the world.
+It originated from South Africa, but it is now produced and sold in many countries around the world.

-Other meats, such as fish, chicken, wildebeest, kudu and ostrich can be used to make biltong.
-The best ‘biltong’ is made using fresh young beef as the meat is more tender.
+Other meats can be used, such as fish, chicken, wildebeest, kudu, and ostrich, but we recommend using young beef as the meat is more tender and easier to eat.

-Do not use pork as the meat is not suitable for air drying.
+Do not use pork as it is not suitable for air drying.

 It can be made here in the UK.
-For the best South African recipes, use the finest prime beef from local, closed-herd, grass-fed cattle, Biltong flavours include Original, Chilli, Chutney, Peri-Peri and Garlic.
+For the best South African recipes, use the most excellent prime beef from local, closed-herd, grass-fed cattle, flavours include Original, Chilli, Chutney, Peri-Peri and Garlic.

 Other versions come in Halal and Venison, Gluten Free and sugar-free.